makiwara-fr/audio_extract/readme.md

 * ffmpeg installed
 * python installed
-* download and install the wheel file from here [https://github.com/makiwara-fr//extract_audio_exercept//releases/latest]
+* download and install the wheel file for CLI or gui-x.x.x. from here [https://github.com/makiwara-fr//extract_audio_exercept//releases/latest]

+## How to - Graphical interface

+* Download gui-x.x.x.zip from here [https://github.com/makiwara-fr//extract_audio_exercept//releases/latest]
+* Extract where ever you want
+* click on audio_extract.exe

-## How to
+## How to - CLI

 After installing, the wheel.